sheffield-bioinformatics-core/wr_bbsrc_dtp_analytics2_2025/index.md

 ## Schedule (Provisional)

+Below is an outline schedule, the exact timings may change depending on particular topics and questions of interest that may arise.
+There is more material than will be covered on the day so please feel free to look through in your own time.

 - 09:30 - 10:00 [Introduction and Course Setup](https://sbc.shef.ac.uk/wr_bbsrc_dtp_analytics2_2025/part0.nb.html)
 - 10:00 - 11:00
     + [Introduction to the command line](https://datacarpentry.org/shell-genomics/01-introduction/)